 As we probably all know, virtualization incorporates the idea that everything is stored on a central server and no longer stored on individual endpoints – not operating systems, programs, or applications.
 “Endpoint Management Software” is utilized for centralized and easy management, updates, and deployments.
 This way you, IT professionals, can manage and troubleshoot endpoints located around multiple cities/countries and assist their end users from just one central location.

 What does Thin Client hardware look like?
 Not so long ago, by way of 10ZiG 5900q Series Thin Client as example - we took a look at a Thin Client device up-close and personal from the exterior.
 For the internal perspective, we're going to focus on four major areas inside Thin Client hardware, using the same 5900q Series example - CPU, Memory, Main Board, and DOM.
-There are no moving parts in a Thin (or Zero) Client.
+There are no moving parts in a Thin Client.
 Such as a fan, which is noisy and energy-consuming.

 - CPU (pictured upper right, peeking out from behind the black panel):

 - A Central Processing Unit (CPU) for a Thin (or Zero) Client is typically Dual or Quad Core, with GHz ranges and boosts depending on the make and model.
 This is the brains of a Thin (or Zero) Client, where instructions are processed and calculations are performed.